Legends profile: Alex English

 Denver coach Doug Moe’s strength was in creating fast-breaking, high-scoring offenses.
 It was a system within which English thrived.
 And when he wasn’t scoring on the break, English was creating his own scoring opportunities.
 Few in the league were as creative or as daring.
 English managed to compile a .507 field-goal percentage during his 15-year career, and he remained remarkably healthy, playing in at least 78 games in all but his rookie season.

 A native of Columbia, S.C., English stayed close to home when it came time to go to college.
 He posted an impressive though not eye-popping record at the University of South Carolina.
-After posting scoring averages of 14.6, 18.3, and 16.0 points per game in his first three seasons, respectively, English enjoyed his finest year as a senior when he scored 22.6 points per game.
+After posting scoring 14.6, 18.3, and 16.0 points per game in his first three seasons, respectively, English enjoyed his finest year as a senior when he scored 22.6 points per game.
 He compiled a .538 field-goal percentage over four years.

 The 1976 NBA Draft included a host of promising young players, including John Lucas, Scott May, Adrian Dantley and Robert Parish.
 English wasn’t selected until the second round, joining Milwaukee as the 23rd overall pick.